Xiaofei-it/Shelly/doc/THEORY.md

 For the sake of simplicity, a "Domino" may also refer to the Java class of a particular Domino object.

-"Creating a Domino" refers to the operation of building a particular Java instance of a Domino class.
+"Creating a Domino" refers to the operation of building a Java instance of a particular Domino class.
 A Domino is usually created by a Java method chain which starts with `Shelly.createDomino(Object)` or `Shelly.createAnonymousDomino()` and is followed by various methods provided by the Shelly library.

-"Committing a Domino" refers to the operation of causing the Shelly library to hold a Java reference of the specified Domino object for later use.
+"Committing a Domino" refers to the operation of causing the Shelly library to hold a Java reference of the particular Domino object for later use.

-"Playing a Domino" or "Invoking a Domino" refers to the operation of causing the specified Domino to perform a sequence of actions.
-To play a Domino, a group of objects is needed.
+"Playing a Domino" or "Invoking a Domino" refers to the operation of causing the particular Domino to perform a sequence of actions.
+To play a particular Domino, it is always necessary to pass a group of objects to the Domino as its input.
 The group must contain one or more objects.

 ### On input, output and data flow

 #### Input of an action

-The "input of an action" is a group ("input group") of objects which is passed to the `call` method as arguments.
+The "input of an action" is a group ("input group") of objects which is passed to the `call` method of the action as arguments.
 The following illustrates the relationship between the input and the performance of an action:

 Suppose